WSU-CASAS/ArWISE/README.md

 python ft_embed.py
 ```

+#### FT RF

-The `rf_ft.py` script script trains and evaluates a random forest activity recognition model using FT-Transformer augmented feature vectors.
+The `ft_rf.py` script script trains and evaluates a random forest activity recognition model using FT-Transformer augmented feature vectors.
 The code assumes the tabular training data are available in `data/ft_train.csv` and test data are available in `data/ft_test.csv`.
 This script processes the data using the trained model and reports performance in terms of accuracy, f1 score, mcc, and top-3 accuracy.

 ```
-python rf_ft.py
+python ft_rf.py
 ```

 ### 1D CNN